Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You have Advantage on attack rolls against a creature Grappled by you.

 **Fast Wrestler**
-Your :rsc-speed: Speed isn't halved when you move a creature Grappled by you if the creature is your size or smaller.
+Your :rsc-spd: Speed isn't halved when you move a creature Grappled by you if the creature is your size or smaller.

 ---